Tomodoro/transmission-lever/README.md

 * `tlever_client`: all RPC related to the current session.
 * `tlever_label.py`: all RPC related to the labels.
 * `tlever_torrent.py`: all RPC related to the torrents.
-* `tlever_directory.py`: all shell calls related to the filesystem.

 ### How to use?